 The vegetables are chopped smaller, sometimes even diced as finely as you would for a relish.
 But often, the pieces are just small enough that they can be used as a topping or garnish.

 The marinade for Chicago-style giardiniera can include a much longer list of ingredients, including garlic, herbs, celery seed, red pepper flakes, and the list goes on.
 Each version has its own twist, and the marinade is where a lot of flavor variation can happen.

 You will find Chicago-style giardiniera labeled as traditional or hot.
 The hot version typically includes seranno peppers to kick things up a notch.

-In the Windy City, giardiniera is the classic topping for Chicago-style Italian beef sandwiches and Italian sausage sandwiches.
-You might find it topping bratwursts, hot dogs, sub sandwiches, even pizza!
+In the Windy City (Chicago), giardiniera is the classic topping for Chicago-style Italian beef sandwiches and Italian sausage sandwiches.
+You might also find it topping bratwursts, hot dogs, sub sandwiches, and even pizza!